ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/02-traversing-graphs.md

     traverse(start):
         visited = new empty set of vertices result = new empty set of edges agenda = [(null,start)]   // We do not specify which ADT we use for the agenda while agenda is not empty:
             (a,b) = agenda.remove()
-            if b not in visited:
+            if not visited.contains(b):
-                add b to visited    // Visiting the vertex b for the first time for (b0,c) in outgoingEdges(b):  // b0 is the same vertex as b if c not in visited:
+                visited.add(b)    // Visiting the vertex b for the first time for (b0,c) in outgoingEdges(b):  // b0 is the same vertex as b if not visited.contains(c):
                         agenda.add((b0,c))
         return result